What is the Double Bounce Rule in Pickleball

 The double bounce rule is a guideline to determine which balls a player should bounce when playing a rally.
 It’s not set in stone because rules aren’t perfect.

-If you want to learn about the double bounce rule, read on.
-You’ll discover how to calculate the maximum number of bounces per game and the maximum number of shots a player can take during a match.
+If you want to learn about the double bounce rule pickleball, read on.
+You’ll know how to calculate the maximum number of bounces per game and the maximum number of shots a player can take during a match.

 Official Rule: